jdeguire/pic32clang_docs/source/using_device_features.md

 for more info on that.

 ### Interrupt Handlers
-You probably noticed that nowhere in the above section did we tell the interrupt controller how to handle our interrupt.
-We need to provide a handler function that is referenced by the interrupt controller's IVT, or interrupt vector table.
+We need to provide a handler function that is referenced by the interrupt controller's interrupt vector table, or IVT.
 The vector table is defined in the device's startup code that gets linked in when you build an app.
 If you want to see what that is like, you can find the startup code (and linker script) for you device in the toolchain install location under  `arm/proc/{procname}`.

 By default, most interrupts will jump to a dummy handler that spins in a while loop forever.
 To provide your own handler, simply define a function in your application with the signature